sematext/docs/docs/guide/integrations-guide.md

 #### Package Installation

-You need to add Sematext repository and install SPM monitoring agent.
+You need to add Sematext repository and install Sematext monitoring agent.
 It is available for various Linux distributions as well as infrastructure orchestration tools like Ansible, Puppet, and Chef.
 Choose your distribution and install required packages.
 Once installed, move to the next step, that is, agent configuration setup

 #### Agent Configuration Setup

 Sematext Monitor agent collects performance metrics of your application (Solr, Elasticsearch, HBase...).
 It can run in two different modes: In-process as a javaagent or Standalone as a separate process.
 The benefit of the In-process mode is a bit simpler initial setup and ability to see data on tracing related reports.
-The benefit of Standalone is that later SPM Monitor upgrades don't require you to restart your application and SPM Monitor not having any effect on your app (since it runs in its own process).
+The benefit of Standalone is that later Sematext Monitor upgrades don't require you to restart your application and Sematext Monitor not having any effect on your app (since it runs in its own process).

-You'll start seeing your performance data in SPM in a few minutes.
+You'll start seeing your performance data in Sematext in a few minutes.
 If you do not see performance charts in 5 minutes, have a look at [Troubleshooting page](/monitoring/spm-faq/) for tips and if nothing works give us a shout @Sematext or at support@sematext.com.

 [Register](https://apps.sematext.com/ui/registration) for free or [Login](https://apps.sematext.com/ui/login/) into Sematext IT systems monitoring platform to get started and create your logs app.
 Upload your logs from all your servers to our centralized log management solution with Elasticsearch API and integrated Kibana, and experience the first true Hosted ELK Stack.